 You can include a Python program in an application written in a completely different language.
 This is possible with the help of Python interpreters written in different programming languages.

-All the interpreters perform the same task.
-They help in the execution of the Python code.
-Therefore, it is imperative to ensure that the interpreter is installed correctly on your system.
+All interpreters perform the same task.
+They execute Python code.
+Because of this, it’s critical that your interpreter is installed correctly on your system.

-In the next sections, you’ll learn how you can run your Python code using different approaches.
-I’ll start by showing you how to run Python code in interactive sessions.
+The rest of this tutorial will explain the many different ways you can run Python code on your computer.
+I’ll start by showing you how to run Python code in an interactive session.

-Here’s how you can creating an interactive session on windows and run a small program that adds two variable and prints their out and also prints out hello world:
+Here’s how you can creating an interactive session on Windows and run a small program that does the following:

 Python 3.8.3 (tags/v3.8.3:6f8c832, May 13 2020, 22:37:02)[MSC v.1924 64 bit (AMD64)] on win32